surveyjs/survey-creator/docs/toolbox.md

 ## Group Toolbox Items by Categories

-> NOTE: Compact toolbox does not display categories.
+> NOTE: The compact toolbox does not display categories.

 To group toolbox items, call the [`changeCategories()`](https://surveyjs.io/Documentation/Survey-Creator?id=questiontoolbox#changeCategories) method.
 It accepts an array of objects with the following fields: